Melatonin for ADHD

 - An early depletion of the melatonin level.

-The so-called twilight melatonin onset is determined when a value of 3 pg/ml is reached in the saliva. sleep usually sets in 2 to 3 hours after this value is reached.
+The so-called twilight melatonin onset is determined when a value of 3 pg/ml is reached in the saliva. sleep usually sets in 2 to 3 hours after this level is reached.6

 We were unable to find any studies documenting the occurrence of relevant side effects of melatonin.
 In view of the high number of users and the long history of use for the treatment of sleep problems, including in children and adults with ADHD, we consider the absence of reports of side effects to be an indication of good tolerability.